celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 (if the index is cached in memory).

 - __FNs/BNs manage a top-level index for _hash_ to _CAR block file_ mapping.__ Current DASing for LNs requires FNs/BNs
 to serve simple hash to data requests.
-The top-level index maps any hash to any block CARv1file so that FNs/BNs can quickly serve requests.
+The top-level index maps any hash of Share/NMT Proof to any block CARv1 file so that FNs/BNs can quickly serve DA requests.

 - __FNs/BNs run a single instance of [`DAGStore`](https://github.com/filecoin-project/dagstore) to manage CAR block files.__ DAGStore provides both the top-level indexing and CARv2 based indexing per each CAR file.
 In essence, it's an